This post may contain affiliate links. Please read our disclosure policy.

 - To the beef, stir in tomatoes, corn, olives, chiles, chili powder, garlic powder and salt.
 Bring to a boil, then reduce heat and simmer until thickened; about 10 minutes.
 Pour the beef mixture into the prepared baking dish.

 - In a medium sized bowl, stir together the cornmeal, milk, sugar and eggs just until combined.
+Mixture will be thin.
 Spread evenly over the beef mixture in the pan, then top evenly with the cheese.

 - Bake uncovered in the preheated 350 degree oven for 40-50 minutes.
 Top should be golden brown and the sauce should be bubbling up on the sides.